-How different are the masks on the market from one another?
+How different are they from one another?
 How do they offer protection against the virus?
 Who should wear a mask?
-Are the mask alternatives effective enough against the virus?
+Are the mask alternatives (barrier masks and face shields) effective enough against the virus?
 This article provides you with keys to understanding how to choose the right protection during this pandemic.

 A respirator is personal protective equipment that prevents the wearer from inhaling aerosols (dust, smoke, mist) as well as vapors or gases (disinfectants, anesthetic gases) that are health hazards.
 It also protects those who wear them from inhaling “droplets” of infectious agents.

 - an outer layer,